MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 By evaluating the results in these areas, fraud investigators can gain insights into the legitimacy of a transaction and determine the appropriate type of resolution.

-## Unblock customers

-After a transaction has been reviewed, and a course of action has been determined, use **Actions** to resolve the customer's support issue.

-From here, you can add a customer or payment instrument to either the Safe list or the Block list.
-Then, on the drop-down menu, select the reason for your choice.
+## View account information

+Select one of the transactions in the Search Results to view expanded information in the following areas:

+- **Account Summary** – A summary of the history of the customer's spending, transactions, chargebacks, and refunds, if there is any history.
+This summary is aggregated over the last day as well as the last month.
+- **Payment Instruments** – A customer's payment instruments by issuer-last four digits.
+You can use this area to block individual payment instruments associated with a given customer.
+- **Transactions** – Details about individual transactions, such as the payment method, the device that was used, and the originating IP address.
+Risk information provides additional details, such as the specific risk score.
+- **Activity Log** – This area captures any changes made to the customer as they were added to the safe/block/watch list.
+You can use this table to identify who made the changes as well as why and when the status of this customer was updated.

+### Add a customer account
-If you add a customer to a list, you must specify an expiry date and enter any comments that will be helpful to future reviewers of this case.
-You can view this information at any time under **Activity log**.
-The log also keeps a record the agent who made each change.

-Note that after an expiry date has passed, Fraud Protection will remove the customer from the list.
-To delete a list entry at any time, select **Remove from lists**.
+When you add a customer to a list, you must specify an expiry date and enter any comments that will be helpful to future reviewers of this case.
+You can view this information at any time under in the Activity log.
+The log also keeps a record of the agent who made each change.
+Note that DFP will automatically remove the customer from the list after the expiry date has passed.

+### Delete a customer account

+**To delete a list entry:**

+- Edit the payment instrument or user status and click **Remove**.

+## Unblock a customer

+After you have reviewed a transaction and determined a course of action, return to the **Accounts** page to resolve the customer's support issue.
+On the **Accounts** page, you can add a customer or payment instrument to the **Safe list**, the **Watch list**, or the **Block list**.
+By default, DFP accepts users on the **Safe list** and rejects users on the **Block list**.

+**To update a rule:**

+1. Open the **Rules** management page and edit the **Default Support Rule**.

+    You can also create a rule to identify a course of action for users with a status of **Watch**.

+2. Click the **Edit** icon next to the status of your user or payment instrument, and then select the reason for your choice.